terraform-google-modules/terraform-google-secret/README.md

 }
 ```
 This will create buckets with of the form: appname-env-secrets
-Using the above as an example, you'll create:
+Using the above as an example, this will create:
 * webapp-dev-secrets
 * webapp-qa-secrets
 * webapp-prod-secrets